 What is driving these outcomes?

 SMU Cox has a long-standing history of success.
-The Economist ranks SMU Cox faculty seventh, worldwide.
+In addition to being practitioners and industry leaders, the renowned SMU Cox faculty blend industry insights with academic research.
 And, importantly, the online program will be taught by the same faculty.
-Graduates of the online program will also enjoy the full benefits of the school’s international 42,000 person-wide alumni network, which The Economist ranks as one of the top 30 alumni networks in the world.
+Graduates of the online program will also enjoy the full benefits of the school’s international 40,000 person-wide alumni network.
 The online and traditional programs work together, and the development of the online program has even helped inform the curriculum of the traditional program.

 Most importantly, though, is that SMU Cox believes in enabling MBA students to transition into a profitable and fulfilling career.
 For Full-Time MBA graduates, this means completing an internship that will pivot and accelerate their earning potential.
 For Online MBA graduates, this opportunity comes from experiential learning as a core pillar of their program and extensively woven into the curriculum.